HarveyDevel/micro-solus/README.md

 `wget -P ~/.config/micro/colorschemes https://raw.githubusercontent.com/Girtablulu/micro-solus/master/solus.micro`

-to use the colorscheme you have to add inside `~/config/micro/settings.json`
+to use the colorscheme and force `tabtospaces` when editing .yml's you have to change `~/config/micro/settings.json` to the following:

 ```
 {
+    "*.yml": {
+        "tabstospaces": true
+    },
     "colorscheme": "solus"
 }

 ```